|

 electronic library, and continuing medical

 education.
-Fifty-four-thousand visits have
+Fifty-four-thousand visits

-students and nearly 3000 doctors, nurses and
+medical students and nearly 3000 doctors,

-other healthcare providers of the region,
+nurses and other healthcare providers of the

-and TCK has become a virtual classroom of
+region, and TCK has become a virtual

-Kosova.
-As of march of 2005, 43 regional and
+classroom of Kosova.
+As of march of 2005, 43

-international conferences have taken place
+regional and international conferences have

-at the TCK, including live broadcasts of
+taken place at the TCK, including live

-complex surgical procedures.
-Now in its 2nd
+broadcasts of complex surgical procedures.

-phase of development, the project is
+Now in its 2nd phase of development, the

-nine more regional telemedicine centers
+year with nine more regional telemedicine

-installed.
+centers installed.

 Conclusion

-Telemedicine can help reduce
+Telemedicine can help

-brains drain by enabling virtual return and
+reduce brains drain by enabling virtual

-virtual presence to help redevelopment of
+return and virtual presence to help

-medical systems, when the disruption is war,
+redevelopment of medical systems, when the

-natural or man made disaster.
-Telemedicine
+disruption is war, natural or man made

-can be an expedient way to realize the dream
+way to realize the dream of going back, and

-of going back, and helping when there is an
+helping when there is an acute need of

-acute need of recovery and redevelopment.
+recovery and redevelopment.

 Flexible and